Fans return to TC Summer Jam

-You know, things like heat advisories, long beer lines, portojohn cleanliness and horse poop.
+You know, things like heat advisories, long beer lines, portojohn cleanliness and horse droppings.

 "I'm more worried about stepping in something than I am picking up the virus," Curtis Hanson of Inver Grove Heights cracked as he walked toward the Summer Jam stage in the middle of Canterbury Park's horse track.